jasonaboyd/crow/README.md

 ### Additional links

 * These files can also be found at: https://github.com/jasonaboyd/crow.
-* A version of the syllabus for the course this in which thus exercise is used is can be found at: https://idnsyllabi.com/narrative-in-a-digital-age/.
+* A version of the syllabus for the course in which this exercise is used can be found at: https://idnsyllabi.com/narrative-in-a-digital-age/.

 ## Contact
 ### Authors